yilun-lee/pgspredictor/README.md

 ##### OUT_PATH

 This argument (`--out-path`) is the output prefix.
 For now, there are two output files: `{out_path}.check.json` and `{out_path}.score.csv`.
 The json recording the bfile snp number, model snp number and match snp number.
 The csv containing the predicted score for each individual.
 Example files are [here](./data/output/test.check.json) and [here](./data/output/test.score.csv).
+If `-P` or `--percentile-flag` is specified, two additional files will be produced: `{out_path}.percentiles.csv` and `{out_path}.rank.csv`.
+Example files are in the same [folder](./data/output/) `{out_path}.percentiles.csv` is the percentiles for each sample from the predicted population or reference popluation if score distribution, or rank, from reference popluation is provided.
+Rank is the 0-100 quantils for the score distribtuion, used as refernce for other model to make predictions (WIP).

 ```bash
 cat ${out_path}.check.json